Ethan-Gates-314/test/readme.md

 - Holds all FHIR & Excel data, comparison results, manual overrides, notes, UI state, loading flags, and more.
 - Orchestrates data loading, auto-save, and computed properties for filtering and match state.

-See the [ComparisonDisplayData](#class-diagram-core-data-structures) class diagram above for relationships.

 ---